 Yes.
 Plants need air to grow and led lights DO still produce heat, just not nearly as much as conventional lights.

 I have EXTENSIVELY tested the lights.
 During the development stage I tested over 40 different designs and spectral mixes, running up to 7 different lights at the same time for comparison.
 All testing was performed using cloned plants to ensure all results could be accurately compared.
 I also loaned prototypes to various people to get their independent feedback.
 The current range of lights represents the result of all that testing!

 Q10 – How high above the plants should the light be?

 As they produce little heat the lights can be placed as low as you want over adult plants, but usually 20 – 40 cm is fine – just have it high enough to get even coverage over you plants.

-One warning – these lights are VERY powerful, if you are changing lights (i.e. the plants were started under another light).
+One warning – these led grow lights are VERY powerful, if you are changing lights (i.e. the plants were started under another light).
 I recommend you put the light about 50 cm above the plants to start and lower it after a few days.
 This will let the plants get used to the brighter light.
 For cuttings, seedling and small plants I would recommend using the low power/Eco vegging mode and putting the light about 40 – 50 cm above the plants until they have developed a bit.